sourish33/StoryBoard/README.md

 ```bash
 npm install
 ```
-* Once all necessary packages are installed, start the game in development mode
+* Once all necessary packages are installed, launch the app in development mode
 ```bash
 npm run dev
 ```

 ## Contributing